Autarkieguide

 • Partially accessible, ideal for boats

-Framed modules are the right choice when it comes to maximum performance, stability and longevity arrives.
-Flexible modules are suitable if Weight, mounting freedom and adaptability be in the foreground.
+Framed modules are the right choice when it comes to maximum performance, stability and durability arrives.
+Flexible modules are a good option if Weight, freedom of assembly and adaptability be the main focus.

 How much solar power do I need?

 This question is directly related to your individual electricity consumption.
-A brief overview of typical energy consumption will help you estimate.
-To find out how much Solar power (Wp) You need, you must first daily energy consumption in watt-hours (Wh).
-A simple calculation helps here - let's look at the formula and example consumer again Part 2 this blog series.
+A brief overview of typical energy consumption will help you estimate it.
+So, to find out how much Solar power (Wp) You need, you must first... daily energy consumption Calculate in watt-hours (Wh).
+A simple calculation helps with this – let's look at the formula and an example consumer again.
+Part 2 this blog series.

 Formula for calculating consumption: